aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/16-create-reusable-power-bi-artifacts.md

 	![](../images1/dp-30.png)

 	>**Note**: Each row of the **Reseller** table stores a reseller, so the values found in the **State-Province** column will contain duplicate values (for example, there are many resellers in the state of California).
 When you create the relationship, Power BI Desktop automatically determines column cardinalities and discovered that it's a many-to-one relationship.
-To ensure filters propagate from the **Reseller** table to the **US Population** table, the relationship must cross filter in both directions.
+To ensure filters propagate from the **Reseller** table to the **US Population** table, the relationship must cross-filter in both directions.

 22. Select **OK**.